-I've been evaluating NYIP student assignments for nineteen years now.
+I've been evaluating NYIP Photography School Student assignments for nineteen years now.
 In that time there has scarcely ever been a week that I haven't seen the photograph of at least one dog.
 Let's see now: 52 (the number of weeks per year) times 19 equals 988.
 So I would guess that over the years NYIP I've seen an absolute rock bottom minimum of nearly 1000 dog pictures.
 And I know that there have been many more than that because I usually see more than one dog picture per week on the average.

 But, even considering the minimum, one thousand dog pictures is a lot, enough for me to give you some insight as to how one should photograph man's best friend.
 Parenthetically, some may say that one's mutual fund advisor is the real best friend, but for the sake of argument I'll stick with dogs; they're less aggressive.
 I've had six dogs in my life and have studied the breeds fairly extensively and even have been a frequent visitor at dog shows.
 I have a cat now, but therein lies another tail (ouch!).